 When a child picks up a stick and uses it as a gun or makes an eye mask and proclaims that now he or she is ready “to save the world” – this is great dramatic play and can lead to wonderful learning.
-It is child initiated learning through play
+It is child-initiated learning through play

 Some people think that if you let a child engage in gun or other weapon play, the child will hurt or kill others or grow up to be a violent person.
 There is no evidence to support this belief.
 Play with weapons and superhero play is pretend play.
 It is little different to pretending that sand is a rich chocolate cake or that there are tooth fairies and Easter bunnies.
 Rich imaginative play does not produce violence.
 Engaging in such play is an antidote to violence and not a cause of it.

-Even children as young as two years can distinguish between what is real and what is make believe or not real.
+Even children as young as two years can distinguish between what is real and what is make believe.
 Children can drop dolls on their heads and dangle dolls by the arm and not worry because they know dolls are not real babies; and teachers don’t ban dolls from the early childhood programme.
 When children are shooting each other as part of their play they don’t actually believe they are hurting each other – they know they get up after being shot.
 It is not necessary to stop a child’s play when a child knows that what they are doing is playing; it’s not a real situation and no one is actually getting hurt.

 This kind of play benefits children because it is about:

 - Problem-solving, for example, “where do I hide?”, “how do I make a tower to safely jump from?”

 - Empowerment – being able to take initiative and make decisions to solve problems that come up during play.